Kezeali/Fusion/README.md

 2. Get **Fusion**, **[RAS][2]** and **[ScriptUtils][3]**
 3. Install the dependencies:
     1. Create a new folder called **FusionDependencies**
-    2. Download and extract [Fusion Dependencies][4] (headers and binaries compiled for VC2010) into the folder you just created
+    2. Download and extract [FusionDependencies.7z][4] (headers and binaries compiled for VC2010) into the folder you just created
 4. Open and build *ScriptUtils\ScriptUtils.sln*
 5. Open and build *RAS\libRocket_AngelScript.sln*
 6. You can now open and build *Fusion\Fusion.sln*